tigellus/Markdown/2. Mechanical Ventilation/11. Complications/Complications.md

 [RIGHT] High amounts of FiO2 can place patients at risk for oxygen toxicity

 # ~Question 6
-A patient has been on the mechanical ventilator with continuous sedation fo 7 days in CMV mode.
+A patient has been on the mechanical ventilator with continuous sedation for 14 days in CMV mode.
 What problem is this patient at highest risk for?

 [WRONG] Pneumothorax
 [WRONG] Airway obstruction
 [RIGHT] VIDD

 # ~Question 9
-If your patient accidentally extubated himself and is now having respiratory distress, what is the first thing you should do?
+A patient accidentally extubated himself and is now having respiratory distress.
+What action would the nurse take first?

 [WRONG] Try to reinsert the endotracheal tube
-[RIGHT] Manually ventilate the patient with a manual resuscitation bag [WRONG] Document the pulse oximetry
+[RIGHT] Ventilate the patient with a manual resuscitation bag [WRONG] Document the pulse oximetry
 [WRONG] Obtain an ABG